 - Those under 18 years of age must have a parent or legal guardian in attendance throughout their stay.

 - Up to 2 adults may stay.

 - Legal Guardianship documents must be provided at registration and the guardian be onsite.

 - Before Your Procedure

-- You will be brought back to the preoperative area.
+You will be brought back to the preoperative area and a nurse will: